Why Healthcare Advocacy Is Important

 • Helping patients with disability filings

-Examining healthcare policy and patient support roles makes it easy to understand why advocacy is important in health care.
-Large-scale advocacy focuses on changing the system, while advocacy on an individual level endeavors to speak on the patient’s behalf.
+Examining healthcare policy and patient support roles makes it easy to understand why patient advocacy is important in health care.
+Large-scale advocacy focuses on changing the system, while advocacy on an individual level endeavors to speak on the patient’s behalf and seek positive outcomes.

 Healthcare Advocacy on a Large Scale

 Healthcare advocacy on a large scale guides lawmakers and leaders who form healthcare policy.
-It supports a well-informed decision-making process regarding programs that affect:
+It supports a well-informed decision-making process regarding programs that affect healthcare providers, patients, and healthcare environments.

 Broad healthcare advocacy encourages reforms that put the newest research into practice and cultivate better partnerships within the healthcare industry.
 It also strives to push for health policies that better account for factors such as poverty, as well as other social and economic circumstances that affect people’s health.

-When successful, healthcare advocacy that influences public policy improves individual and community health, which reduces health disparities.
-Such advocacy guides health policy goals, gets priority legislation passed, and secures the funding needed to support the new policies enacted.
+When successful, healthcare advocacy that influences public policy improves individual health, which reduces health disparities.
+Community health advocates take this even further by ensuring health equity among specific populations.
+Such advocacy aims to guide healthcare policy goals, get priority legislation passed, and secure the funding needed to support the new policies enacted.

-In an effort to dismantle systemic racism in health care, advocacy groups like White Coats for Black Lives are pushing for initiatives to diversify healthcare faculty.
+Advocacy groups like White Coats for Black Lives are pushing for initiatives to diversify healthcare faculty and dismantle systemic racism in health care.
 One project involves advocating for medical education training that combats discriminatory practices and implicit biases.

 Healthcare Advocacy on an Individual Scale

 In addition to navigating the U.S. healthcare system’s ins and outs, patients often contend with the uncertainties that accompany illness.
-Very often information can be contradictory and unreliable, and frequently patients’ decision-making abilities are impaired.
+They may receive contradictory or confusing information.
+Additionally, patients’ decision-making abilities may be impaired due to their illnesses, misinformation, or confusion.

 The physical, emotional, and economic burdens of shouldering one’s healthcare responsibilities alone can prove impractical.
 For example:

-• How can patients with dementia adequately arrange their own transition to a memory care unit?
+• Patients with dementia may not be able to adequately arrange their own transition to a memory care unit.

-• How can patients recovering from serious car accidents successfully coordinate their appointments for MRI scans with their visits to neurologists and orthopedic surgeons when they may be struggling to think clearly or be experiencing chronic pain?
+• Patients recovering from serious car accidents may have difficulty successfully coordinating their appointments for MRI scans and visits to specialists such as neurologists and orthopedic surgeons, particularly if they are struggling to think clearly or experiencing chronic pain.

 While some patients have family members who can help, many do not.
 A trained healthcare advocate helps protect patients and ensures their needs are met.